 West Mains, Beal.
 TD15 2DE (01289 381223)

-The Lindisfarne Inn is the nearest mainland pub to Holy Island and has a lovely dining room with a great offer of meals from which to choose.
-The pub is located next to the junction of the A1 and the road to Holy Island.
+The Lindisfarne Inn is the nearest mainland pub to the Island.
+It is located next to the junction of the A1 and the road to Holy Island.
 Please check tide times before booking.

 SUPERMARKETS AND FOOD DELIVERIES (FOR SELF CATERING VISITORS)